Power of Attorney in Canada: Types & Requirements Explained

 Enduring Power of Attorney

-This particular agreement authorises the representative to act on the grantor’s behalf even if the grantor is mentally incapacitated or, as mentioned, postmortem.
+This particular agreement authorises the representative to act on the grantor’s behalf even if the grantor is mentally incapacitated.

 General Power of Attorney